Nearly 400 Americans die every year because of carbon monoxide poisoning, and it’s usually in their garage. (source)

-What I love about the Nest Protect is that it’s a truly smart solution.
+What I love about Nest Protect is that it’s a truly smart solution.
 I originally bought these to give myself a little peace of mind.
-With my wife out of town a lot and me not able to work from home, I wanted to make sure my dog was safe at home.
+With my wife out of town a lot and me not able to work from home, I wanted to make sure my dog was safe.

 With a whole host of smart features available through the Nest app, this helped me monitor my house from anywhere in the world.